RaphaelMarquesMartorella/tests.typeScript/README.md

 -- Note: If you are having any problems with the build, write 'yarn', then just rewrite the command above.

-Test the project
+Test the project(in another terminal)

 ```bash
   npm run test
 ```

-Test the integration tests of the project
+Test the integration tests of the project(in another terminal)

 ```bash
   npm run test:int
 ```

-Test the unitary tests of the project
+Test the unitary tests of the project(in another terminal)

 ```bash
   npm run test:unit